minskylab/cargo-self/.self/src/engine/model.rs.md

 Resource: Library Imports
   - async_openai.types

-Resource: Other Resources
+Resource: Model Functions
-  - Element
-  - prompts.DEFAULT_SYSTEM_PROMPT

-Operation: create_code_to_ro
-  - Create a chat completion request for generating code output
-  - Set the request parameters:
-    - Maximum tokens: 512
-    - Model: "gpt-3.5-turbo"
-    - Messages:
-      - Role: System, Content: DEFAULT_SYSTEM_PROMPT
-      - Role: User, Content: "give me only the output (in plain yaml format, don't use yaml code box syntax, only a parsable yaml result) of the code below: [source_code value]"

   Operation: create_folder_to_ro
-  - Create a chat completion request for generating code output based on a folder and its children
+    - Create a chat completion request for generating code from a folder hierarchy.
+    - Accepts an Element object and a vector of child Elements as input.
+    - Returns a CreateChatCompletionRequest object.
+    - Initializes a CreateChatCompletionRequestArgs object.
+    - Constructs the sources string by iterating over the children and formatting their relative paths and self content.
+    - Sets the maximum tokens to 512 and the model to "gpt-3.5-turbo" in the request.
+    - Adds two messages to the request: a system message with the default system prompt and a user message with a prompt generated from the sources.
-  - Set the request parameters:
+    - Returns the built CreateChatCompletionRequest object.
-    - Maximum tokens: 512
-    - Model: "gpt-3.5-turbo"
-    - Messages:
-      - Role: System, Content: DEFAULT_SYSTEM_PROMPT
-      - Role: User, Content: "give me only the output (in plain yaml format, don't use yaml code box syntax, only a parsable yaml result) of the code below: [sources joined by newlines]"